ErikSundvall/prostate/tasks/tasks-0001-prd-prostate-mri-zone-map-widget(GPT-5-mini).md

 - [ ] 8.0 Docs and packaging
   - [ ] 8.1 Write `README.md` with Deno-based build and usage instructions and the example JSON format.
   - [ ] 8.2 Create a Deno-friendly bundle script to produce a distributable ES module for the component.

-I have generated the high-level tasks based on the PRD.
-Ready to generate the sub-tasks?
-Respond with 'Go' to proceed.